ZhiyuZhang803/DSCI553_Data_Mining_With_Spark/README.md

 ### Special Notes
 - If you want to be more familiar with in-class quiz, please contact me (via email) with more information.
 - More detailed explanation of codes and corresponding algorithms will be released later.
+(Version 1: English, Version 2: Chinese)
 ### Contents
 | Assignments | Topic | Programming Language |    Algorithms    | Grades |
 | ----------- | ----- | -------------------- | ----------------- | ----- |